hmcts/azure-platform-terraform/modules/shutter_page/README.md

 cdn_sku             = "Standard_Verizon"
 resource_group_name = "shutter-app-rg"

-# This is to create a storage account for your teams shutetr page that can be used for multiple applications.
+# This is to create a storage account for your teams shutter page that can be used for multiple applications.

 <team>_shutter_storage     = "<team-name"